williamRamosM/SistemaDeHospital/INFO.md

-The project is in the process of improvement.
+The project is in the process of improvement ff.